thosgood/this-weeks-finds/markdown/101-151/week109.md

 Here I'll be concentrating on stuff that only works when we start with
 \*3\* space dimensions.

-Now I will turn up the math level a notch\....
+Now I will turn up the math level a notch....

 In the quantum mechanics of angular momentum, what matters is not the representations of the rotation group SO(3), but of its double cover